-Forecasting clarifies your business expenses so you can create meaningful SaaS metrics.
-These are essential if you plan to sell your business one day (but more on that later).
+Forecasting clarifies your business operating expenses so you can identify meaningful SaaS metrics.
+These are essential if you plan to sell your business one day (more on that later).

 Ben says the best place to start is in a simple Excel or Google sheet.
-It’s not fancy, but you can start tracking your cash invoicing there.
+It’s not fancy, but you can begin tracking your cash invoicing there.
 This will help you forecast your cash balance and how long that balance will last.
-Track things like:

 - Major expenses

-This will help you get an idea of your business at a high-level view.
-Take a peek at the sheet and see if you can find any patterns.
-What cash comes in when?
-What expenses hit you regularly, like employee salary or rent?
+Tracking these will help you get a high-level idea of what’s happening within your business.
+Examine the sheet and see if you can find any patterns.
+What cash comes in, and when?
+What expenses do you regularly incur (i.e. employee salaries and rent)?
 By looking for patterns, you’ll be able to do rudimentary forecasting without a CFO.
 At the very least, you’ll be able to create a rough sales forecast.

 While Google sheets may be a reasonable place to start, the forecasting method mentioned above will only get you so far.
-That’s because SaaS businesses are notorious for being hard to forecast.
-That doesn’t mean it’s impossible, but it means you’ll need a nudge in the right direction.
-Follow Ben’s 3 tips to forecast for your SaaS biz.
+That’s because SaaS businesses are notorious for being difficult to forecast.
+That doesn’t mean it’s impossible, but it does mean you’ll likely need some support.

 1. Get Organized

 If you started off in Excel sheets, now’s the time to get on QuickBooks.
-There’s nothing special about QuickBooks, really, but Ben says 9 out of 10 SaaS businesses tend to use this software.
-It’s ubiquitous, cheap, and a lot of people know how to use it.
+It’s ubiquitous, cheap, and easy to use.

 2. Choose How To Do Your Accounting

 Don’t dump numbers into QuickBooks willy-nilly.
-You need a documented, structured plan for how you calculate these figures.
-These numbers have a big impact on your metrics, so don’t gloss over this!
+You need a documented, structured plan for how you run calculations.
+These numbers have a significant impact on your metrics, so don’t gloss over this section!

-If your SaaS biz invoices monthly and only looks at monthly recurring revenue (MRR), this isn’t as big of a deal.
-However, if you offer subscribers a discount if they pay annually (a metric called annual recurring revenue, or ARR), you have a messy situation on your hands.
-“With annual contracts, you see a lot of SaaS companies posting that revenue right to their P&L,” Ben says.
+If your SaaS business sends invoices monthly and only looks at monthly recurring revenue (MRR), this isn’t as big a deal.
+However, if you offer subscribers a discount if they pay annually (a metric called annual recurring revenue, or ARR), you might have a messy situation on your hands.
+According to Ben, “with annual contracts, you see a lot of SaaS companies posting that revenue right to their P&L.”

 If you get a lump sum of money in an annual payment, it’s tempting to say, “I earned $12,000 in November on this one account.”
-But you didn’t actually earn $12,000 in one month.
-That $12,000 should be separated into twelve $1,000 monthly increments, not a lump sum.
+However, this would be false.
+That $12,000 should be separated into twelve monthly payments of $1,000.

 When was the last time you looked at your balance sheet?
-If it’s collecting dust, it’s time to remove those cobwebs.
-As a SaaS founder, you do have more barriers because SaaS balance sheets are different than other businesses.
+If it’s collecting dust, it’s time to brush it off and bring it to the forefront of your SaaS dashboard.

 Deferred revenue is revenue that has been paid for goods or services that have yet to be delivered.
 For example, deferred revenue becomes relevant when you parse out a $12,000 ARR into $1,000 monthly increments.
-But deferred revenue is also a liability because you “owe” the SaaS customer for 12 months.
+Deferred revenue is considered a liability because you “owe” the SaaS customer for 12 months.

-- New rules: There are new rules about commissions, which you can now count as an asset on your SaaS balance sheet.
+There are new rules about commissions, which you can now count as an asset on your SaaS balance sheet.
 Software development also counts as an asset.
 It’s best to speak with a trained professional to understand more about how this affects your particular business.

 While every business is different, Ben says SaaS founders should be concerned with 3 types of SaaS metrics.

 The first place Ben likes to look for metrics is in sales and marketing.
 “Once you’re past cash flow, it comes down to go-to-market sales and marketing efficiency,” he says.
 Whether you’re an inbound or outbound kind of marketer, these metrics have big implications for your MRR and ARR.
 Together, they help you with sales forecasting.

-The key here is to compare the money you bring in (MRR/ARR) minus the money out from sales and marketing.
-This data will tell you how much it costs to acquire every dollar of MRR/ARR.
+The key here is to compare the money you bring in (MRR/ARR) minus the money you’re spending on sales and marketing activities.
+This data tells you how much it costs to acquire every dollar of MRR/ARR.
 Obviously, you want to have a financial model that allows you to bring in more MRR/ARR than you spend on SaaS marketing.
-Otherwise, you’re in the hole for those costs.

-The right ratio depends on your business, but you can check out Key Bank’s SaaS report to see what everyone else is spending.
+The desirable ratio depends on your business.
+You can check out Key Bank’s SaaS report to see what other businesses are spending.
 Here’s their report from 2018.

 2. Employee SaaS Metrics

-Headcount is the biggest recurring cost for SaaS brands.
-You might try to keep these low at first, but if you want to support more clients, you’re gonna have to bring people on.
+Headcount is generally the biggest recurring cost for SaaS brands.
+You might try to keep these low at first, but if you want to support more clients, you’re going to need more people.

-To use this metric, look at how efficient you are at bringing on new bookings versus wage costs.
-Like with sales and marketing, you want to be in the black with more earnings than expenses.
+To evaluate this metric, look at how efficient you are at bringing on new bookings compared to your wage costs.
+Like with sales and marketing, you want to be in the black, having more earnings than expenses.

 3. Customer Lifetime Value

-SaaS customer lifetime value (LTV) are very important metrics.
-However, the nature of SaaS business skews these numbers.
-For example, you might have one unicorn of a customer that raises your average LTV, when in reality it’s a lot lower.
+SaaS customer lifetime value (LTV) is a critical metric to track.
+However, the nature of SaaS businesses often skews it.
+For example, you might have one amazing customer who raises your average LTV.
+However, such outliers don’t reflect your true LTV.

 This brings up an important question: how can Saas company owners see their true costs and value?

-SaaS brands have more leeway in LTV calculations because your definitions of a “customer” will be different.
+SaaS brands have more leeway in LTV calculations because the definition of a “customer” will vary.
 Is someone a customer when they’re brand-new?
 Or are they a new customer when they resubscribe six months after canceling?
-Every SaaS brand has a different definition that’s going to fudge the LTV metric.
+Every SaaS brand has a different definition that’s going to influence the LTV metric.

-Because you can fudge or easily mess up LTV, Ben recommends looking at all of your SaaS metrics together.
-Never look at a SaaS metric in a vacuum, because it needs big-picture context to say what the hell is actually going on.
+Because it’s easy to make mistakes when defining LTV, Ben recommends looking at all of your SaaS metrics together, including churn rate.
+Never look at a SaaS metric in a vacuum, because it needs big-picture context to truly be important.
 “Lifetime value can be all over the place.
 You have to understand what inputs they’re using to get that number,” he explains.

-You aren’t going to run your SaaS business solo forever.
-You’ll want to bring on investors or exit the business in the future.
-That sounds like a far-off dream now, but the decisions you’re making right now will affect the opportunities available to you later on.
+You probably aren’t going to run your SaaS on your own forever.
+Likely, you’ll want to bring on investors or exit the business in the future.
+That may sound like a far-off dream at the present moment, but the decisions you make right now will affect the opportunities available to you later on.

 1. Clean Books

 Remember how we talked about importing your financials into QuickBooks?
-Yeah, that’s not just for your own benefit; investors and buyers need to see you have clean books, too “It comes back to having a good, clean P&L,” Ben says.
+That’s not just for your own benefit.

 2. Recurring Revenue

-Recurring revenue powers SaaS businesses, after all.
+Recurring revenue powers SaaS businesses.
 Investors and buyers want to know that subscribers are going to stick around for the long haul.
-This number is so important that it can actually affect your valuation as a company.
-“You must understand the value of your recurring revenue,” Ben emphasizes.

 - Bookings data